Sanjana-Rajagopala/AI_Healthcare_Chatbot/README.md

 The project poster as well as the report are uploaded here.

+# Deployment
+APPROACH - 1

+1. Download the ZIP file.
+2. Import it in your DialogFlow account on Google.
+3. Explore and understand the flow using the entities and intents

+APPROACH - 2
+Use the link https://nlp-spring18-ui.herokuapp.com/ and play around with the Chatbot.
+Refer the Project report to understand the Decision tree of the chatbot before experimenting with the Chatbot.

 # Built With

 * [DialogFlow] - The chatbot framework by Google